beeware/rubicon-objc/docs/how-to/type-mapping.rst

 Dictionaries
 ------------

 If a method calls for an `NSDictionary` or `NSMutableDictionary` argument, you can provide a Python `dict`.
-Rubicon will construct an `NSMutableDictionary` instance from the data in the `list` provided, and pass that value for the argument.
+Rubicon will construct an `NSMutableDictionary` instance from the data in the `dict` provided, and pass that value for the argument.

 If a method returns an `NSDictionary` or `NSMutableDictionary`, the return value will be a wrapped `ObjCDictInstance` type.
 This type implements a `dict`-like interface, wrapped around the underlying `NSDictionary` data.
 This means you can treat the return value as if it were a dict - iterating over keys, values or items, retrieving objects by key, and so on.